ponylang/ponylang-mode/CONTRIBUTING.md

 this repo.
 Based on the state of your particular PR, we might request changing to comply with formatting or the content of the change itself.

-Be sure to keep your PR to a single pattern.
+Be sure to keep your PR to a single change.
 If you are working on multiple changes, make sure they are each on their own branch and that before creating a new branch that you are on the master branch (others multiple patterns might end up in your pull request).
 Each PR should be for a single logical change.
 We